The question of what pixel dimensions do photos need to be on the Web? often leads to confusion. It used to confuse me.

 All Screens have a pixel grid.
 It helps to visualise this grid when thinking about PPI and screens.

 One pixel of an image sits on the one-pixel cell of the grid.

 As you change the screen resolution on a Desktop computer you are effectively increasing or decreasing the number of pixels in one linear inch of screen.

-On screens, a raster image like a JPG file has fixed pixel dimensions.
+On screens, a raster image like a JPG, PNG, or GIF file have fixed pixel dimensions.

 As you increase the screen resolution a raster image of a given size will get smaller on screen.
 You are effectively making the size of cells (pixels) smaller.
 Which in turn will make the image look smaller on screen.

 As you decrease the screen resolution the raster image of a given size will get larger on-screen.
 You are effectively making the size of cells (pixels) larger.
 Which in turn will make the image look larger on screen.